AnjaliK2006/Correlation_Regression/README.md

+# Name : Anjali K
+# Register Number : 212224040024
 # Correlation and regression for data analysis
-## Name : Anjali K
-# Register Number : 212224040024

 # Aim :

 To analyse given data using coeffificient of correlation and regression line